The Free Will Machine

 Layla: Okay, but be specific.
 Give me one example of a thing you can't do.

-Kayla: Well... [sniff] Like, even when I say this sentence, for example - I can't say any words other than the words I am in fact saying.
+Kayla: Well... [sniff] Like, even when I say this sentence, for example - I can't say any words other than the words I am, in fact, saying.

 Layla: Well, but you could say different words.